fpervaiz/CamLookupBridge/README.md

 # CamLookupBridge

-A Flask API to enable access to the University of Cambridge Lookup Service API from outside the CUDN to authorised users only, via the SRCF.
+A Flask server exposing an API enabling limited access to the University of Cambridge Lookup Service API from outside the CUDN to authorised users only, via the SRCF.

 ## Installation